All Episodes

 Senate Education Committee voted along party lines Wednesday to abolish collective bargaining between teachers' unions and school boards across the state.

-All these people in uh Wisconsin are gonna be put on buses, loaded up and sent to Tennessee tomorrow.
+All these people in Wisconsin are going to be put on buses, loaded up, and sent to Tennessee tomorrow.

 You know, Kasich's next.

-They're gonna have to just charter some buses, and it's gonna be our convoys and be like Mrs. Clinton's health care express.
+It's going to be our convoys and be like Mrs. Clinton's Healthcare Express.

-Same people on the bud on the buses just going to state after state after state, trying to make look like these are homegrown protests.
+Same people on the buses just going to state after state after state, trying to make it look like these are homegrown protests.

-Here's some uh audio back to what Wisconsin is actually in Rockford, Illinois.
+Here's some audio back to what Wisconsin is actually in Rockford, Illinois.

 This is what ABC, CBS, NBC, CNN, this is what they all ought to be doing, but they aren't doing it.